vladventura/ambience/README.md

 Please keep an eye on these.

 - The current file_picker package we're using on Flutter requires developer mode on Windows to be activated when building the app.
 Must test that this is not a require for the client
+- Still missing the permissions for Android file picking